-Changes in the fair value of derivatives used as economic hedges are recognised in Net gains/losses from financial instruments at fair value through profit or loss.
+Changes in the fair value of derivatives used as economic

+hedges are recognised in Net gains/losses from financial instruments at fair value through profit or loss including exchange rate differences.

 The derivatives used as economic hedges are derivatives, which do not meet the IFRS requirements for applying hedge accounting.
 These derivatives are used for hedging purposes for lowering net interest income volatility, i.e. for hedging purposes from an economic point of view.